 They Don’t Want to Accept Responsibility for Their Lives

-For some people it’s easier to believe there are powerful figures who keep them from achieving success in life and want to keep them ‘enslaved’, than to place some responsibility upon themselves.
+For some people it’s easier to believe that powerful figures keep them from achieving success and want to keep them ‘enslaved’, than to place some responsibility upon themselves.
 They use conspiracy theories as explanations of their own situation in life.

 They Do It to Cope with Trauma